caius/tweetsavr/Readme.md

 ## TODO

-* Save the tweet conversations somewhere
-	* render it out as static file?
-	* Save in DB?
-SQlite using Sequel?
 * Error handling
 * Parse tweet id from URL given in form
-* Prettification
 * Ability to mark conversation private - generates UUID to use as convo identifier?

 ## LICENCE